ovchinnv/npvaccine-titer-model2022/README.md

 ## How to Run

 The main code for the antibody titer model resides in the root directory of the repository.
-The files are:
+The files to reproduce the results of the submitted paper are:

 File Name | Description